Doina Anca Cretu, Ph.D.

 Publication list at MIA CAS in ASEP: here

 - Cretu, Doina Anca.
 "Humanitarian Aid in the 'Bulwark Against Bolshevism': The American Relief Administration and the Quest for Sovereignty in Post-World War I Romania.”
-Journal of Romanian Studies, Vol.1, No. 2 (October 2019), 65-88.
+Journal of Romanian Studies 1, No. 2 (October 2019).

 - Cretu, Doina Anca.
 "For The 'Youth of The Great Nation': The American YMCA and Nation-Building in Greater Romania in the Interwar Period."
 In Spreading Protestant Modernity: Global Perspectives on the Social Work of the YMCA and YWCA, 1889–1970, eds.
 Harald Fischer-Tiné, Stefan Huebner, and Ian Tyrrell (Honolulu: University of Hawaii Press, 2020), pp. 169–190.
 DOI: 10.1515/9780824886462-009.

 - Cretu, Doina Anca.
-“Securitized Protection: Health Work and the Making of Refugee Camps in Wartime Austria- Hungary,” in Out of Line, Out of Place: A Global and Local History of World War I Internments, eds.
-Rotem Kowner and Iris Rachamimov (Ithaca, NY: Cornell University Press, 2022), 73-91.
+“Securitized Protection: Health Work and the Making of Refugee Camps in Wartime Austria-Hungary” (accepted and forthcoming in World War I and Its Internments: Local, National, and Global Perspectives, eds.
+Rotem Kowner and Iris Rachamimov).

 - “Romania: Histories of Refugee Reception,” Current Affairs, Pierre Du Bois Foundation, July 2022.